 or other tasks that are now coming into fruition.
 It’s time to make room for

-relaxation, easier activities, less plans, and come within more often.
-Do find some structure and
+relaxation, easier activities, less plans, and come within.
+Find structure and

 regular routines to keep the air and ether qualities of vata season in the body

-It’s time to be warm and begin to favor warm and moist
+It’s time to be warm and to favor warm and moist

 food, the tastes sweet, sour and salty, steamed root vegetables, grains and legumes and of course apples!
 See my Ayurvedic Wellness facebook page

 (check that it's the one with Melanie MacDonald) for the fall post with seasonal food examples.